gardener/github-oidc-federation/README.md

 ## OIDC Federation Configuration

 To configure the federated access, a `oidc-federation.(yaml|json)` file is required in the target organization's `.github` repository.
-It is used to map the supported issuer and subject to the allowed repositories and permissions.
+It is used to map the supported issuer and subject/token claim to the allowed repositories and permissions.
 Example:

 ```yaml
 - issuer: https://token.actions.githubusercontent.com